samueljohnbarr/Capstone/Technical Report.md

 ![enter image description here](https://lh3.googleusercontent.com/MhnG6bIvyxnWsq2Xexz-GrUs_bWGKASAo2CQILyBgGMHJ42roLWjsbVtJKxHFhosYEGc0h2OTWhQ "New Simulator")
 <center>The new simulator. </center>

 This clearly shows the mouse inputs which were not implemented in the original version.
-The fields where date information can be entered is also visible, along with the slider which allows the user to freely zoom the display in and out.
+The fields where date information can be entered is also visible, along with the slider which allows the user to freely zoom the display in and out instead of going in and out of menus.
 It also shows the drop down menus along the top of the window which give the user more options.

 <h3 id="goalsmet"> Goals Met </h3><br>
-The final product meets all of the main goals that were initially set out.
-The new simulator retained all of the functionality of the previous, which includes implementing Kepler's Laws into a simulator to display accurate planetary positions relative to each other.
+The final product meets nearly all of the main goals that were initially set out.
+The new simulator retained nearly all of the functionality of the previous, which includes implementing Kepler's Laws into a simulator to display accurate planetary positions relative to each other.
 We also implemented our other goals for this project, including modernizing the interface, and improving the graphics to make the user experience simple and straight forward.
 The user should never need to restart the simulator while doing the lab project, unlike the previous version, unless there is some external system crash.
 The simulator fully utilizes mouse support, and window interactivity.
 There are also additional features which allow the user to simplify the display back to about the same level as the original if so desired.

 <h3 id="problems">Problems</h3>
 The team started out with no experience using the JavaFX package, but felt strongly that the most up to data package should be used.
 This resulted in many fits and starts as the new methods and styles were learned.
 This was overcome through reading the API, watching instructional videos, and trial and error.
 While it was difficult to start, the final products look and feel speak to the fact that it was the right decision to make.
 The problem of properly implementing the physics into the simulation came up many times, and in many ways.
 We realized that, halfway through the project when most of the groundwork was already completed, we had missed a major portion of the simulator, which was Kepler's equation itself.
 Solving this computationally was not easy, and it required lots of research and many meetings with professors to get it right.
 When it was finally implemented, a lot of the work that was already done to the back-end had to be redone to fit with the new equation.
+While our implementation of this equation works with all planets (which aren't that elliptical), the incredibly elliptical comets are not working as well with it.
+This is a goal we haven't fully completed yet, though it is the last goal we have.

 <h3 id="performance"> Performance </h3><br>
 The simulation takes around five seconds to boot up, and this is due to all the initialization that takes place and the resources for the textures that must be loaded in.
 Once the simulation is up, there is a one to two second lag to performance as things are still getting settled.
-Once that is done, however, the simulation runs smooth under any conditional exceptions for calculating bodies with very high degrees of eccentricity, such as comets This issue came up very late in the development process, which is why it was not optimized.
+Once that is done, however, the simulation runs smooth under any conditions.
+The exception to this are the comets, as they do not work well with our implementation of Kepler's equation, which why they aren't optimized yet.

 <h2 id="conclusions">Conclusions and Future Work</h2>

--   Briefly summarize problem, approach and results
--   Describe your conclusions and "lessons learned" regarding the results
--   Describe utility of results
--   Suggest areas for further study and/or development*
 <h3 id="summary">Summary</h3><br>
 The team noticed that the simulator used in the Appalachian State Astronomy I Lab was outdated, and was in desperate need for an update.
 We set out to create a new simulator that had all the features of the old simulator with the ease-of-use of modern programs.
 To achieve this, we started on separate ends of the project, working our way to the middle, then working forward together from there.
 In the end, we made a working simulator that will be a viable replacement for the one the Astronomy department is using currently.